jmsunseri/bobby-assistant/README.md

 This project is not an official Google project.
-It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.
+It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose. dfgsdfgsdfg